And the importance of preserving the magnificent dark skies over ESO’s telescopes

 Biography Nicole Shearer

-Among other roles, Nicole Shearer works as a public information officer assistant at the European Southern Observatory.
+Among other roles, Nicole Shearer works as a Public Information Officer assistant at the European Southern Observatory.
 She studied Physics and Astronomy at Durham University, specialising in the public communication of astronomy.
-For ESO she develops various public engagement products, and helped with the preparation and testing of the education programme for the new ESO Supernova Planetarium & Visitor Centre.
+For ESO she develops various public engagement products, and helped with the preparation and testing of the education programme for the ESO Supernova Planetarium & Visitor Centre.
 Previously she worked in the Education department of the European Space Agency.